LatrecheYasser/OT6-Projet32/README.md

 # OT6-Projet32

-Here the link to the video : https://drive.google.com/open?id=13_Z7_cjcYyBHQ-l6IadJK6VzTXujF-pr All used videos and musics are right free.
+Here the link to the video : https://drive.google.com/open?id=13_Z7_cjcYyBHQ-l6IadJK6VzTXujF-pr <br /> All used videos and musics are right free.
 Amazon Polly service was used to perform text to speech.